Maysha-Khanom-Moon/ph__m7__responsive-website-layout/sumarry.md

     - no-wrap, wrap, wrap-reverse

 - display: flex; by default make the child element height according to large child height, if height is not declared

+- #### gap
+    - it just create gap between child following main axis. its not included to the parent's height

+### extra
+- if I put 'required" into the input element then browser auto-matically will notify the user to fill-up the input-bar before submit.
+- to center a element: margin auto or position absolute or flexbox or grid
+- if element width define by % then it never move by normal display: flex; justify-content.